TheGuyWithoutH/LeChatDesktop/README.md

 # Le Chat Desktop 🪄

-Le Chat Desktop is a desktop application that allows users to quickly access Le Chat.
+Le Chat Desktop is a desktop application written in **Electron + Next.JS + Tailwind CSS** that allows users to quickly access Le Chat.
 With a single shortcut, users can open the application and begin chatting with the AI.
 They can also access the classical user interface to interact with the AI and see their prompt history.

 ![Le Chat Desktop](docs/app.png)